r3dlight/keysas/README.md

 +----------------------------+           +----------------------------+            +--------------------------------+
 ```

-Files are passed between daemon in sockets as file descriptors.
+Files are passed between daemons as file descriptors and using abstract sockets.
-The sockets are located in (for now):
-- /run/keysas/sock_in : sockets between keysas-in and keysas-transit
-- /run/keysas/sock_out : sockets between keysas-transit and keysas-out